 How to isolate a variable or unknown?

-Passing like terms to each side of the equality and performing mathematical operations.
+Passing like terms to each side of the equation and performing mathematical operations.

 How to corroborate the solution of an equation?

-Substituting the value found in the original equation and check that the equality is satisfied.
+Substituting the value found in the original equation and verifying that the statement of equality is satisfied.

 Check your understanding